yashshah1/blog/_posts/2020-05-22-why-i-dislike-collab.md

 The training runs super super smooth, where it now took around 10 hours per epoch (that's an ungodly 56% increase), and I think to myself that maybe it was all worth it.

-Learning from my experience with asynchoronous writes, I decided to change the save frequency to every 20k iterations, so that even if I did lose some training time, it wouldn't be a lot.
+Learning from my experience with asynchronous writes, I decided to change the save frequency to every 20k iterations, so that even if I did lose some training time, it wouldn't be a lot.

 The first few days were a breeze, I'd restart it twice a day and it went very well.
 After which some sort of Google Algo flagged my account because it would refuse to give me a GPU runtime, and if it did, it would timeout within the hour.